Sufficient Descent Riemannian Conjugate Gradient Method: Sufficient Descent Properties of the Riemannian Conjugate Gradient Methods

 for all $k=0,1,\cdots$.
 Thus, the DY method satisfies the sufficient descent condition \eqref{eq:sufficient} with $\kappa = 1/(1+c_2) > 0$. \item[(P3)] If $\beta_{k+1} = \beta_{k+1}^\mathrm{Hyb1}$ and $\alpha_k$ satisfies the strong Wolfe conditions \eqref{eq:Armijo} and \eqref{eq:sWolfe}, then

 for all $k=0,1,\cdots$.
-Thus, the Hybrid1 method satisfies the sufficient descent condition \eqref{eq:sufficient} with $\kappa = (1-c_2)/(1+c_2) > 0$. \end{description} \end{proposition} Proposition \ref{prop:sufficient} implies that the FR, DY and Hybrid1 methods satisfy the sufficient descent condition \eqref{eq:sufficient}, dependent of the type of line search used.
+Thus, the Hybrid1 method satisfies the sufficient descent condition \eqref{eq:sufficient} with $\kappa = (1-c_2)/(1+c_2) > 0$. \end{description} \end{proposition} Proposition \ref{prop:sufficient} implies that whether Algorithm \ref{alg:conjugate} using FR, DY or Hybrid1 satisfies the sufficient descent condition \eqref{eq:sufficient} depends on not only the parameter $\beta_{k+1}$ methods used but also the line search, in the sense that the line search has to impose the strong Wolfe conditions \eqref{eq:Armijo} and \eqref{eq:sWolfe}.
 Here, (P1) is the result in \cite[Lemma 4.1]{sato2013new}, and (P2) and (P3) are easily shown from \cite[(35)]{sakai2020hybrid}.